open-policy-agent/opa/site/documentation/references/rest/index.md

 ## Errors

-All of the API endpoints use standard HTTP error codes to indicate success or failure of an API call.
-If an API call fails, the response will contain a JSON encoded object that provides more detail:
+All of the API endpoints use standard HTTP status codes to indicate success or failure of an API call.
+If an API call fails, the response will contain a JSON encoded object that provides more detail.
+The `errors` and `location` fields are
+optional:

 ```
 {
+  "code": "invalid_parameter",
+  "message": "error(s) occurred while compiling module(s)",
+  "errors": [
+    {
-  "code": 404,
+      "code": "rego_unsafe_var_error",
-  "message": "storage error (code: 1): module not found: missing_id"
+      "message": "var x is unsafe",
+      "location": {
+        "file": "example",
+        "row": 3,
+        "col": 1
+      }
+    }
+  ]
 }
 ```